gvwilson/thirdbit/src/fiction/santas/index.md

 The Elfabot's eyes flashed rapidly.
 "Sure we will.
 I brought presents!"
-They flipped the safety cover off a big red button[^red-button] and punched it with their fist.
+De flipped the safety cover off a big red button[^red-button] and punched it with der fist.

 [^red-button]: Shady Ann and Finner had spent almost a day to choosing an appropriate button.
 It had to be red—tradition demanded nothing less—but they dithered for a while between one with the word "DANGER!" stamped on it and another shaped like a skull and crossbones.
 In the end, they went with both.

 *Clunk!*
-The hitch connected to the last car in the train snapped open.
+The hitch connecting the caboose snapped open.
-As the rest of the train pulled away from it,
+As the rest of the train pulled away from it, the Elfabot counted,
-The Elfabot counted,
 "One smelly reindeer, two smelly reindeer…"
-At "five",
+At "five"
-the car exploded.
+the car exploded
+just as Santazilla stepped on it.

 </section>